soulspace-org/domain-driven-design-model/docs/ddd/c-layered-archtecture.md

 #Layered Architecture (Concept)
 ## Description
+Isolates the expression of the domain model and the business logic, and eliminates any dependency on infrastructure, user interface, or application logic that is not business logic.
 ## Documentation
 In an object-oriented program, UI, database, and other support code often gets written directly into the business objects.
 Additional business logic is